Artist

 Credits

-Nina Pettinato (2022): "Des visages, des figures", acrylic on canvas, 120x160cm.
+Nina Pettinato (2022): 'Des visages, des figures', acrylic on canvas, 160x120cm.

 In the paintings, I'd like to design a pictorial world that strives for figuration through the use of linear structures, but never clearly defines itself.
-These linear objects (e.g. bodies, landscapes, objects, fruits) contrast with the painterly background.
+These linear objects contrast with the painterly background.
 They appear as simple, linear signs that can condense into complex, three-dimensional structures.
 This creates a narrative that can be read in different ways.
 The aim is to let entropic chaos collide with structural order, advancing dissolution with continuous construction: the studio becomes a laboratory in which a form of evolution process is simulated.

 Drawing